AirshiftMedia/OpenMOS/README.md

 # Open Media Object Server
-An implementation of Media Object Server using MOS Protocol 4.0.
-Support for legacy 2.8.2 might be added later.
+An implementation of Media Object Server using MOS Protocol 4.0 with WebSocket as a communication method.
 The project will aim at compliance with Profile 7.

 Implementation status: